great-expectations/great_expectations/docs/docusaurus/docs/guides/miscellaneous/how_to_write_a_how_to_guide.md

 7. If needed, add content to Additional Notes and/or Additional Resources.
 These sections supplement the article with information that would be distracting to include in Steps.
 It’s fine for them to be empty.

-8. Scan your article to make sure it follows the <a href="../../contributing/style_guides/docs_style">Style guide</a>.
-If you’re not familiar with the Style Guide, that’s okay: your PR reviewer will also check for style and let you know if we find any issues.

-9. Locally run integration tests for any code that was included as part of the guide.
+8. Locally run integration tests for any code that was included as part of the guide.
 Also see our guide on <a href="../../contributing/contributing_test">Testing</a>

-10. Submit your PR!
+19. Submit your PR!
 If there are any additional integrations that need to be run, then please add this to your PR message.

 ## Code-heavy vs process-heavy guides